Roche Musique: History

-In 2014, Cezaire got acquainted with Dabeull in Paris, an artist marked by Funk, Zouk and Disco influences.
-It was also the year of Romance's release, mythical EP from Darius, the electro-soul producer from Bordeaux, Darius.
-Still in 2014, French-californian producer Zimmer – signed since 2015 – releases his EP ′′Coming Of Age′′, followed by ′′Ceremony′′ a year later.

-In 2016, producer and drawer Crayon joined the entity and brought out a 4 titles joint EP with Duñe, also an artist of the record label.
+In 2014, Cezaire got acquainted with Dabeull in Paris, an artist influenced by funk, zouk and disco.
+It was also the year of the Romance release, EP from Darius, the electro-soul producer from Bordeaux.
+Meanwhile, French-californian producer Zimmer – signed since 2015 – released his EP ′′Coming Of Age′′, followed by ′′Ceremony′′ a year later.
+In 2016, producer and drawer Crayon joined the entity and brought out a 4-titles joint EP with Duñe, also an artist signed to Roche Musique.

-In an interview with the Inrocks, Cezaire explained: "We all have a base: Funk, House, Soul, Jazz, and Hip-hop music too, but the common thread of it is definitely the groove."
+In an interview with the Inrocks, Cezaire explained that the common genres of the Roche Musique's roster are funk, house, soul, jazz, and hip-hop—all defined by the presence of groove.

-2017 was characterized by the release of French-New Zealander FKJ's eponymous first album French Kiwi Juice, now internationally Gold Certified and also Platinum with "Better Give U Up" single.
+In 2017, FKJ released his eponymous first album French Kiwi Juice, internationally Gold Certified and also Platinum with "Better Give U Up" single.
 Darius' first album Utopia was released the same year.

-In 2018, several new artists were signed on the label: Katuchat; Madijuwon with his music video "Precious Things" as part of Adidas Originals projectThe Creator Source; Rivage, Kartell's pop duo with Alex Gonzalez (Superjava's guitarist); and Maydien, R&B and soul Dutch singer.
+In 2018, several new artists were signed on the label, including Katuchat, Rivage (Kartell's pop duo with Alex Gonzalez), Maydien, and Madijuwon, the latter of whom come out with a music video "Precious Things" as a part of Adidas Originals projectThe Creator Source.

-The record company is also included in the top ten best French labels, according to the media Jack, affiliated with the French television channel Canal+.
+The record company is included in the top ten best French labels, according to the media Jack, affiliated with the French television channel Canal+.

-The label continues to grow and expand with the recent launch of a ready-to-wear clothing line, the creation of the sub-label – Mineral Records – and the online radio Source Radio.
+The label expanded with the 2018 launch of a ready-to-wear clothing line, the creation of the sub-label – Mineral Records – and the online radio Source Radio.